GEMScienceTools/oq-mbtk/docsrc/contents/smt.rst

 5. Plot of Spectra from a Record

-   The spectra of a processed record can also be plotted along with predictions by the selected GMMs for the same ground-shaking scenario.
+   The spectra of a processed record can also be plotted along with predictions by the selected GMPEs for the same ground-shaking scenario.
 An example of the input for the record spectra is provided in the demo files:

     .. code-block:: ini

-       > # Generate plot of observed spectra and predictions by GMMs
+       > # Generate plot of observed spectra and predictions by GMPEs
-       > # Note we use spectra from a record for the 1991 Chamoli EQ in this
-       > # example rather than from a record from an earthquake in/near Albania
        > comp.plot_spectra(filename, output_directory, obs_spectra='spectra_chamoli_1991_station_UKHI.csv')

     Response spectra plots for input parameters specified in toml file: